caciviclab/odca-jekyll/faq.md

 State of California Fair Political Practices Commission (FPPC) for all state and local elections.

-The filing deadlines for local candidates and measures on the June 7, 2022 election are:
+The filing deadlines for local candidates and measures for:

+**The June 7, 2022 election**:

 | Reporting Period    |||| FPPC Filing Deadline  |
 | :----------------   |||| :-------------------- |